Looking for beautiful places to visit in Europe? Here are the most famous landmarks in Europe that you should add to

-But according to the number of visitors and the historic significance they hold, there is no doubt that these are the 10 most famous landmarks in Europe that every traveler should visit at least once in their lifetime.
+But according to the number of visitors they receive and the historic significance they hold, there is no doubt that these are the 25 most famous landmarks in Europe that every traveler should visit at least once in their lifetime.

 Most Famous Landmarks in Europe

 1. Eiffel Tower, Paris, France

-Constructed is 1889 by Gustave Eiffel, the Eiffel tower was originally meant to be temporary in Paris and no one could have ever imagined that decades later, it will be literally the most famous landmark in Europe.
+Constructed in 1889 by Gustave Eiffel, the Eiffel tower was originally meant to be temporary in Paris and no one could have ever imagined that decades later, it would literally be the most famous landmark in Europe.

 Standing at a height of 324 meters (1,063 ft) tall, the Eiffel Tower is the tallest structure in Paris and the second in France after Millau Viaduct – the tower can be seen from many parts of the city.

 This iconic Parisian monument is the international symbol of France and one of the most visited sites in the world receiving over 7 million people annually and over 300 million lucky individuals have been to this incredible European landmark since it’s opening.

-Visitors of the Eiffel tower can enjoy the three levels it posses by either having a great meal at the many restaurants on level one and two or enjoy the breathtaking views of the city from the third floor.
+Visitors of the Eiffel tower can enjoy the three levels it posses by either having a great meal at the many restaurants on levels one and two or enjoy the breathtaking views of the Paris from the third floor.

-Since the Eiffel tower is on everyone’s Europe bucket list, it always has long lines with tourists waiting to experience this incredible monument.
+Since the Eiffel tower is on everyone’s European bucket list, it always has long lines with tourists waiting to experience this incredible monument.

 With the shimmering lights from the tower, you’re bound to fall in love with Paris even more that you’ll keep coming back to enjoy this beautiful city of love.